eduardor626/eduardor626.github.io/_drafts/fold-expressions-and-variadic-templates.md

 - **exclusive** - belonging to a single exclusive thread
 - **cooperative** - belonging to a cooperative thread pool

-Great, simple.
-We just calculate each component type at runtime and create a dynamically sized container at runtime to store each component and its count..
+Simple, we can just calculate each component type at runtime and create a dynamically sized container to store each component and its count..

 But, this is an embedded project, where we care about dynamic allocation and runtime overhead!